NIE – Número de identidad de extranjero

 What is a NIE number?

-When do I need a NIE number?
+When do you require a NIE number?

 Rent a house